 - States cannot unreasonably discriminate against individuals.They must treat people "equally."

-Due Process (5th Amendment) → State governments must observe fair procedures when they deny a person life, liberty, or property.
+Due Process (5th Amendment) → The national government must observe fair procedures when they deny a person life, liberty, or property.

 Ex Post Facto → Congress cannot pass a law that punishes a person after the fact.